The Food Pyramid

 - Examples of one serving: 1 slice of brown sliced bread; 3 dessertspoons of dry porridge oats; 2 breakfast cereal wheat or oat biscuits; 1 medium or 2 small potatoes; 3 dessertspoons of boiled pasta, rice or noodles.
 Younger children (aged 5-13 years) need smaller serving sizes.

-- Choose wholegrain and wholemeal varieties of these foods often as they contain fibre which helps the digestion of food.
+- Choose wholegrain and wholemeal varieties of these foods often.

 Fruit and Vegetables